Ableton/maxdevtools/cpu-reporter/README.md

 The CPU Recorder device only reports Live's CPU usage for audio signal processing calculations, which can make your audio click or stutter when it goes over 100%.
 The device does not give you insight in how many of your CPU Live uses for other tasks, such as redrawing the interface.

-Measuring non-audio CPU usage can be done with the Activity Monitor (macOS) or Task Manager (Windows).
+Measuring the overall CPU usage of Live can be done with the Activity Monitor (macOS) or Task Manager (Windows).